-The Darker Side of Taichi
+The History of Taichi Going West

-A GLOBAL BACKDROP
+A WILD WEST BACKDROP

 I know, this is difficult these days, as we leap consciously and enthusiastically into our own echo chambers.
 It is so much easier to abandon the politics of the street for an online petition.

 SO HOW DOES TAI CHI FIT IN TO THIS?

 At present, Tai Chi does very little to counter this tendency.
 Cyclical debates on the practicality of pugilism versus the practicality of living well, drive us back into the realms of individualism again: Styles and masters, grandmasters and schools, prowess, skills-sets, internal strength, internal energy emissions, challenges, slogans, Trump’s red-buttons, the length of a Steven Seagal pony-tail, colour of a silk suits….

 CAN TAI CHI STILL DO GOOD?

 So what could we do?
 Where could we go with this art if not up our own back-sides, bobbing inanely on the flotsam and jetsam of a Facebook timeline?